tomjenningss/deploying-and-packaging-applications/README.md

 </server>
 ```

-Next, repackage the server:

-`mvn package`
+After you change the file, Open Liberty automatically reloads its configuration.

-Now, when you visit the `/health` endpoint, additional traces are logged into the `trace.log` file.
+Now, when you visit the /health endpoint, additional traces are logged in the `trace.log` file.

-## Starting and stopping the Open Liberty server in the background

-Although you can start and stop the server in the foreground by using the Maven `liberty:run-server` goal, you can also start and stop the server in the background with the Maven `liberty:start-server` and `liberty:stop-server` goals:
+Afterward, stop the server by typing q in the shell session where you ran the server and then press the enter/return key.

-`mvn liberty:start-server`

-`mvn liberty:stop-server`

 ## Running the application from a minimal runnable JAR